 The Groundwater Plan includes daily access rules, which commenced in 2018.
 These rules recognise the connectivity of the Hawkesbury Alluvium Groundwater Source and the Hawkesbury-Nepean River.
-The daily access rules for aquifer access licences in the Hawkesbury Alluvium Groundwater Source require licensees to follow the rules for unregulated river access licences in the Surface Water Plan's Upper Hawkesbury (Grose River to South Creek) Management Zone.265 For licensees with water supply works over 40 metres from the high bank, the rules only apply 30 days after they apply for surface water and stop applying at the same time as the other licences.266 For extraction under an aquifer access licence in all other groundwater sources, for water supply works at or less than 40 meters from the high bank of a river, the licensee must follow the Surface Water Plan rules for unregulated river access licences in that river.267
+The daily access rules for aquifer access licences in the Hawkesbury Alluvium Groundwater Source require licensees to follow the rules for unregulated river access licences in the Surface Water Plan's Upper Hawkesbury (Grose River to South Creek) Management Zone.
+For licensees with water supply works over 40 metres from the high bank, the rules only apply 30 days after they apply for surface water and stop applying at the same time as the other licences.
+For extraction under an aquifer access licence in all other groundwater sources, for water supply works at or less than 40 meters from the high bank of a river, the licensee must follow the Surface Water Plan rules for unregulated river access licences in that river.
+For extraction under the licensee must follow the Surface Water Plan rules for unregulated river access licences in that river.